ys-xue/Code-for-Online-Updating-Proportional-Hazards-Test/README.md

-# Code for Online Updating Proportional Diagnostics
+# Code for Online Updating Proportional Hazards Test

 This repository contains `R` code for *An Online Updating Approach for Testing the Proportional Hazards Assumption with Streams of Big